-STUDENT CODE OF CONDUCT - FULL TEXT UNACCEPTABLE BEHAVIOR DISCIPLINARY ACTION embarrassment, humiliation, deprivation of right or that reacts physical or mental discomfort and is directed against a student for the purpose of being part of a tradition, initiated into, affiliating with, holding office in or maintaining membership in any organization, club, or athletic team sponsored or supported by the district and whom membership is totally or predominantly other students from the district." limited to any activity involving: Any level of ridicule, embarrassment, shame, or humiliation to a student that creates a hostile, abusive or intimidating environment for the student such as verbal abuse, questioning under pressure and performing ridiculous activities.
-An unreasonable risk of physical harm that causes mental anguish or physical discomfort or confuses, frustrates, or causes undue stress, including paddling, beating, whipping, branding, electric shock, sleep deprivation, exposure to weather, placement of harmful substances on the body including tape or rope, and participation in physically dangerous activities.
+STUDENT CODE OF CONDUCT - FULL TEXT UNACCEPTABLE BEHAVIOR DISCIPLINARY ACTION An unreasonable risk of physical harm that causes mental anguish or physical discomfort or confuses, frustrates, or causes undue stress, including paddling, beating, whipping, branding, electric shock, sleep deprivation, exposure to weather, placement of harmful substances on the body including tape or rope, and participation in physically dangerous activities An unreasonable risk of physical harm that causes mental anguish or physical discomfort or confuses, frustrates, or causes undue stress, including paddling, beating, whipping, branding, electric shock, sleep deprivation, exposure to weather, placement of harmful substances on the body including tape or rope, and participation in physically dangerous activities.
 Consumption of alcohol, drugs, tobacco products, vaping devices, e-smoking devices or any other food, liquid, or other substance that subjects the student to an unreasonable risk of physical harm.
 Actions of a sexual nature or the simulation of actions of a sexual nature.
 Any violation of school district policies and regulations.
-Intimidation: Interfering with school personnel, students or others with threat of force, violence or vandalism at any time or place, whether or not on school property, at school-sponsored events or incidents that occur after school hours on/or off campus that are initiated by students and that are directed toward students, staff or employees of the school district.
+See Appendix C, "How Can Students Deal with Bullying/Hazing/Intimidation" DISCHEINART ACTION Intimidation: Interfering with school personnel, students or others with threat of force, violence or vandalism at any time or place, whether or not on school property, at school-sponsored events or incidents that occur after school hours on/or off campus that are initiated by students and that are directed toward students, staff or employees of the school district.
 Intimidation is a form of harassment.
-See Appendix C, "How Can Students Deal with Bullying/Hazing/Intimidation" Intimidation: In/Out of School Suspension 1-10 Days, Possible Expulsion Law enforcement officials may be notified of intimidation incidents.
-Restorative Justice referral.
-Possible loss of privileges.
+Sexual Harassment: Unwelcome sexual advances; Intimidation: In/Out of School Suspension 1-10 Days Possible Expulsion Possible loss of privileges Law enforcement officials may be notified of intimidation incidents Restorative Justice referral Sexual Harassment: or requests for sexual favors; or other verbal or physical conduct or communication of an intimidating, hostile, or offensive sexual nature.
+16. Illegal Activities: Illegal activities not referred to in other portions of the Code of Student Conduct (breaking and entering, possession of keys, etc.) In/Out of School Suspension 1-10 Days Possible loss of privileges Referral to Police Restriction to access of Grand Ledge Public Schools' grounds or attendance at extra/co-curricular activities Possible recommended expulsion Suspension 1-10 Days.
+Possible loss of privileges Referral to police, if appropriate